JavierSanzSaez/JavierSanzSaez/README.md

 ## Hiya!
 I'm Javier!

-I am a Telecom Engineer that loves learning about virtually anything (be it software programming, philosophy or random history facts)
+I am a Telecom Engineer who loves learning about virtually anything (be it software programming, philosophy or random history facts!)

 ### 📖 I'm currently learning... 📖
-- DeFi and smart contract programming 🪙
-- Customizing and empowering my Debian distro 🦹🏽‍♂️
-- Slide design with [reveal-md](https://github.com/webpro/reveal-md) (Madly in love with it)
-- VSCode extension programming (see [my pinned repo](https://github.com/JavierSanzSaez/autocommit_code)!)
+- Game Development with Unreal Engine 5 (check out my pinned repo!)
+- Note-taking with Obsidian (what an amazing tool!)

 ### 🌠 I am looking for... 🌠
 - Web3 projects that are based on complex financial tools 🤓